hanfak/other-2/notes.md

   a.
 Create 'create'  and 'new' controller, private method for params for form in articles controller
   b.
 Add routes for these, in array
   c.
 Create views for new and a partial for the form
+    1. In form create form wiht fields for model